USCcorpuscallosum/spiky/README.md

 ## Setup
 First, install [OpenFrameworks](http://openframeworks.cc/download/) and clone this repo inside your OF `apps/myApps` folder.

+Then, [download ofxAudioAnalyzer](https://github.com/leozimmerman/ofxAudioAnalyzer/archive/master.zip).
+Extract it, rename the folder to "ofxAudioAnalyzer", and copy it into your OF `addons` folder.

 On Windows, you don't have to install anything else!
 It should just build.

 On macOS, you need to install Essentia first.
 Follow the "Install dependencies" section of [this guide](https://github.com/leozimmerman/ofxAudioAnalyzer/blob/8ab2d0686beb6cb798e2f391738a271f7caac79f/essentia_compilation.md#install-dependencies).